vivaria/edisonrul.ing/docs/source/cards/a-cat-of-ill-omen.md

-# A CAT OF ILL OMEN
+# A Cat Of Ill Omen

 > FLIP: Select 1 Trap Card from your Deck and place it on top of your Deck.
 If "Necrovalley" is on the field, you can add the selected Trap Card to your hand instead.